13 Different Types of Hawks in Montana

 Montana is home to various hawks, from the Red-tailed Hawk to the Northern Goshawk.

-Each of these types of hawks in Montana has its own unique features, size, and behaviors.
+Each of these types of hawks in Montana has its unique features, size, and behaviors.

-In our blog post, we’ll explore the different types of hawks you can find in Montana and learn more about their habitats and habits.
+In our blog post, we’ll explore the different types of hawks found in Montana and learn more about their habitats and habits.

 1. Northern Harrier

-The Northern Harrier is one of the most widespread types of hawks in Montana.
-It is a medium-sized hawk with gray upper parts, white underparts, a distinctive white facial ruff, and a long, thin tail.
+The Northern Harrier is one of Montana’s most widespread hawk species.
+It is a medium-sized hawk with gray upperparts, white underparts, a distinctive white facial ruff, and a long, thin tail.

 These types of hawks in Montana prefer to inhabit wetland habitats like marshes and meadows, though they can also be found in open fields and grasslands.
 They typically hunt in flight low to the ground or by hovering above their prey.

-Northern Harriers feed mainly on small rodents and birds, making them incredibly beneficial to local ecosystems.
-This species is listed as a Species of Special Concern in Montana due to habitat loss and degradation.
+Northern Harriers feed mainly on small rodents and birds, which makes them incredibly beneficial to local ecosystems.
+Due to habitat loss and degradation, this species is listed as a Species of Special Concern in Montana.

 2. Red-tailed Hawk

-The Red-tailed Hawk is also on our list of types of hawks in Montana.
+The Red-tailed Hawk is also on our list of hawk species in Montana.
 It is the most commonly seen hawk species in Montana and can be spotted soaring above fields, roadsides, and mountains.
-These types of hawks in Montana have reddish-brown tails and vary in color depending on their habitat.
+These hawks have reddish-brown tails and vary in color depending on their habitat.

 These hawks are easily distinguished by their broad wings and long tails, which they use to soar on the air currents.
 Red-tailed Hawks can be found hunting during the day or night, as they feed on small mammals, reptiles, insects, and birds.
 They also scavenge for carrion when available.
 Red-tailed Hawks build their nests in tall trees near open areas and lay between 1-5 eggs.